Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Results

 \subsection{Sparse Neuronal Tuning Curves}

 The neuron tuning curve presented in Figure \ref{fig:tuning_curve} provides quantitative support for these qualitative observations.
 We evaluate the activation tuning curve for the last layer of the trained ResNet-18.
 Each neuron in Figure \ref{fig:tuning_curve} represents one channel.
-We take the average firing activations from each channel and normalize them according their maximum firing activation within each setting.
-The resulting activation tuning curve shows that ResNet18 pretrained on line drawings and then fine-tuned on natural images (blue curve) exhibits a much sharper tuning curve in activation compared to the standard counterpart (red curve).
+We take the average firing activations from each channel and normalize them according to their maximum firing activation within each setting.
+The resulting activation tuning curve shows that ResNet-18 first trained on line drawings and then adapted to natural images (blue curve) exhibits a much sharper tuning curve in activation compared to the baseline counterpart (red curve).
 This pattern indicates that strong responses are concentrated among a small subset of neurons, while most units remain weakly or sparsely engaged.
 Such a rapid fall-off shows an increased sparsity and efficiency in neural representations.

-Instead of distributing activation across many features, the line-pretrained network allocates its capacity to only the most informative neurons for the task, effectively silencing those features that are irrelevant or noisy.
+Instead of distributing activation broadly, the network from the structure-first curriculum allocates capacity to the most informative neurons, silencing irrelevant or noisy features.
 The base model, by contrast, shows a more gradual decrease, activating a broader collection of neurons, including many that likely encode non-discriminative or redundant information.

 This selective focus echoes principles of efficient coding: the model learns to emphasize features that matter for object recognition while suppressing spurious or noisy activations.
-Notably, this shift toward more discriminative, quieter representations is not accompanied by any loss—and indeed comes with a gain—in performance.
-The line-pretrained model achieves stronger accuracy on both minimal and natural images.
+This transition to more selective, quieter representations improves performance without any trade-off.
+The structure-first model achieves stronger accuracy on both minimal and natural images.

-These results encapsulate the representational transformation induced by minimal pretraining.
-Exposure to line drawings encourages the model to specialize its detectors for structural, geometric cues and to silence those features that do not contribute to meaningful classification.
-This focused efficiency visually and quantitatively captures why minimal visual experience builds more robust and transferable visual codes.
+These results encapsulate the representational transformation induced by an initial phase of minimal, structural learning, which encourages the model to specialize its detectors for geometric cues.